QuestNetwork/quest-os-js/README.md

 - Easier Access
 - Offer "LocalStorage" As A Storage Container On The Web To Stay Signed In

+## Roadmap

 **0.9.4**
+- Democratically block or mute peers
-Faux requests.
+- Faux requests.
 Send request in channel, wait for response, deliver response as if it was an http request.

 ## Support Us
 This project is a lot of work and unfortunately we need to eat food (ツ)